jpilorget/troll-communities/checklist.md

 * They follow way more people than they have followers.
 * The do not enable geolocation.
 * Suspicious users are between 500 and 20000.
-* They follow fewer than 1000 users
+* They follow more than 1000 users